bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 1/Chapter_1.md

 - She'll still be frazzled by the events, but she'll open up:
   - Razor served with Coal in the Cyran military during the Last War, during which Coal lost her right arm.
   - Razor and Coal had trouble finding work in Sharn, due to the fact that many businesses are reluctant to hire warforged foreigners.
 The pair became desperate for money.
   - A month ago, Razor told Coal she had a job working on a long-term secret mission for Alden d'Orien, the scion of a dragonmarked house.
 Warforged from other parts of the city were also recruited to help in the task.
-The job required physical labor, so Coal’s injury prevented her from being able to do the job.
+The job required physical labor, so Coal's injury prevented her from being able to do the job.
 Razor planned to save money then buy Coal a new arm so she could work with her.
   - Razor would often come back from work sullen or wounded but never opened up about the job until shortly before she died.
 Razor confessed that the job was more dangerous than it seemed when she was recruited.
 Razor was planning to quit before she died.

 There are now a few directions the PCs can go: